Cray-HPE/docs-csm/operations/node_management/Rebuild_NCNs/Re-add_Storage_Node_to_Ceph.md

 1. Deploy Rados Gateway containers to the new nodes.

-   - If running Rados Gateway on all nodes is the desired conifugration then do:
+   - If running Rados Gateway on all nodes is the desired configuration, then do:

       ```bash
       ceph orch apply rgw site1 zone1 --placement="*"